simonmichael/hledger_site/src/import-new-transactions.md

 imported 2 new transactions from bank.csv
 ```

-And if we run it again on the same file, those transactions are not re-imported.
+And if we run it again on the same file, those transactions are not re-imported:

 ```cli
 $ hledger import bank.csv